GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UsersManual/data.rst

 As one can see, for complex equation, using the AstroData arithmetic method can get fairly confusing.
-Operator overload would solve this situation but it has not been implemented yet mostly due to lack of resources.
-Therefore, we recommend to use numpy for really complex equation since operator overload is implemented in numpy and the operator precedence is respected.
+Operator overload would solve this situation but it has not been implemented yet mostly due to a lack of resources.
+Therefore, we recommend the use numpy for really complex equation since operator overload is implemented in numpy and the operator precedence is respected.
 The downside is that if you need the variance plane propagated correctly, you will have to do the math yourself.